shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Theres no stack in this game, at least not like in MtG.

+## Player Actions

 On each player’s turn, they have 1 action, and they can use it to do any of the following:

 -   Play a Creature
 -   Activate a creature’s ability
+-   Fight a creature
 -   Resolve the battle

 At each landmark, each player places creatures to be their “hand”.
 To play a creature, move a creature from your hand to the landmark.

 You can activate a creature’s ability, if all conditions are met, and if you pay any costs associated with it.

+Fight a creature: Your creature and another creature fight.
+The creatures with the highest power deal damage to the other creatures without the highest power.
+The damage dealt is equal to the highest creature’s base power.
+If the highest power is double the second highest power, the damage is doubled.

 Resolving the battle means tallying up the total power of all creatures for each player, and the player with the highest total power wins the landmark.
+This action is super slow.

 # Design Philosophy

 1. Reduce game state that needs to be memorized